shunsukehondo/django-celery-email/README.rst

 .. image:: https://img.shields.io/pypi/v/django-celery-email.svg
     :target: https://pypi.python.org/pypi/django-celery-email

+Improved exception handling from the original one.
+See tasks.py.

 A `Django`_ email backend that uses a `Celery`_ queue for out-of-band sending of the messages.